chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

 Solving the non-linear problem
 ----------------------------------

-To solve non-linear problem, Lethe uses `Newton-Raphson method <https://en.wikipedia.org/wiki/Newton%27s_method>`_.
+To solve non-linear problem, Lethe uses the `Newton-Raphson method <https://en.wikipedia.org/wiki/Newton%27s_method>`_.
 This method proceeds by solving recurrently for the correction vector :math:`\mathbf{\delta x}` which is obtained by solving the following system:

 .. math::